For urgent consular assistance call

 Leave India before your visa expires.

-If your passport is lost or stolen while you're in India, you'll need to get an exit visa from the Indian Ministry of Home Affairs before you leave.
+If your passport is lost or stolen while you're in India, contact the nearest Australian mission to get a replacement travel document.
+You'll then need to get an exit visa through the online portal Foreigner's Regional Registration Office (FRRO) before you leave.

 If your passport is lost or stolen: